 With the correct sealer, polished concrete is a suitable product to be used outdoors, our concrete colours are all UV resistant, and the colour is thoughout the entire concrete piece, but exposure to direct sunlight and weather may result in a slight colour change over an extended period and a future re-seal may be required.

 Placing hot items directly onto your polished concrete bench top is not recommended.
 Although it is heat resistant, excessive localised heat may result in damage to the concrete sealer or may have thermal shock.
 Hot cookware such as hot skillets, pots, and saucepans should always be placed onto trivets and heat mats, not directly onto the surface.

 Like all bench top materials, overtime the sealer on concrete bench tops can develop scratches and abrasive marks.
 To minimise this always use a chopping board and avoid dragging heavy items or items with a sharp or rough bottom.

 If over the years your concrete bench top develops scratches, stains or signs of general wear, the surface can be rejuvenated by sanding it back and reapplying new sealer.
-Contact New Form Concreting regarding its ongoing maintenance program.
+Contact New Form Concreting regarding having it re-sealed.

 Please note: New Form Concreting Care and Maintenance Guide must be read in conjunction with New Form Concreting Warranty.